ukparliament/commons-library-open-day/2025/hllibrary/index.md

 **[Research briefings](https://lordslibrary.parliament.uk/research/)** - browse by topic, from 'Brexit and the EU' to 'World affairs'.
 We produce in-depth analysis on legislation, debates and topical issues.

-**[Data dashboards](https://lordslibrary.parliament.uk/type/data-dashboard/)** - explore interactive data visualisations about the House of Lords.
-Includes data on current membership and regional representation.
+**[Data dashboards](https://lordslibrary.parliament.uk/type/data-dashboard/)** - explore interactive data visualisations about the House of Lords, including data on current membership, largest votes and government defeats, and regional representation.

 **[Hereditary peers in the House of Lords](https://lordslibrary.parliament.uk/hereditary-peers-in-the-house-of-lords/)** - browse research and statistics on government proposals for hereditary peers, and follow the progress of the House of Lords (Hereditary Peers) Bill.